Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 ## Agent to Tools Interaction

-In case of collabration between small AI model in the network element and large AI model in the network controller, A2A can be used to negotiate more context related informaton.
+In case of collabration between small AI model in the network element and large AI model in the network controller, A2A can be used to negotiate more context related informaton and invoke the tools.
+The cost is more context information needs to be kept as states in both sides.

 In case of no lightweight AI in the network element, REST or NETCONF/RESTCONF, other open API is sufficient for network management.
+There is no impact on management protocol used between the network element and the management system.

 # Security Considerations